-If I receive a scholarship from my high school or community how will it affect my Davidson financial aid award?
+If I receive a scholarship or outside award; how will it affect my Davidson financial aid award?

 What should I do if I have questions or concerns about my financial aid award?

 First, you can always call our office and speak to a financial aid counselor—we are happy to help.
 Call 704-894-2232.

 Davidson is intentional in awarding need-based and merit aid, meeting 100% of calculated financial need.
 If, however, you believe that there has been an error in the calculation of financial need, you may submit an online request for a Financial Aid Award Appeal.
 Financial Aid staff will begin a review of your request and provide a response within ten working business days.
 Please note that it may take longer if the Financial Aid office needs additional supporting documentation from you.